 - Duplex Printing in computer labs

-- TU Employee Phone Directory is no longer printed, only available online
+- TU Employee Phone Directory only available online

-- Double-sided coping default initiative Collins College of Business and the Student Association
+- Double-sided copying default initiative in Collins College of Business and the Student Association

 - Collins College of Business Academic Advising Office completed conversion from paper files to electronic files

-- New print quote policy.
-Each student is limited to 1,000 black and white pages or page-sides per semester.
+- Under the new print quote policy, each student is limited to 1,000 black and white pages or page-sides per semester.
 After the 1,000 pages have been reached, students will be required to purchase more pages.
-This is in efforts to reduce the carbon dioxide emissions resulting from printing.
+This is in effort to reduce the carbon dioxide emissions resulting from printing.

 TU continues to lead sustainability efforts among educational institutions in Oklahoma by the addition of 936 polycrystalline photovoltaic panels that were installed on the roof of the Case Tennis Center in 2016.
 The 300-kilowatt system is owned by PSO and leased by TU.
 To maximize energy production throughout the day, approximately half of the panels face east and the other half face west.
 The panels should produce up to 400,000 kilowatt-hours of energy a year, the same amount of solar energy harvested by 75 residential structures.
 The electricity generated will supply power to the Case Center.